dafnifacility/cli/docs/developer_notes.md

 ## Environment Setup
 ### Create a development environment
 The code has been developed using Python *3.9.5* using a virtual environment.
-The environment can be created using the following command, in the parent directory of the `dafni-cli` repository:
+The environment can be created using the following command, in the parent directory of the `dafni-cli` folder:

 `python -m venv .venv`